-- Q: What can an inmate anticipate in terms of maintaining clear conduct and open communication with staff, as you have stressed? - A: An inmate who conducts himself in an above-board manner at all times, in terms of both staff interaction and interactions with other inmates with whom they associate, generally will not attract extra scrutiny or suspicion.
+Q: What can an inmate anticipate in terms of maintaining clear conduct and open communication with staff, as you have stressed?

+A: An inmate who conducts himself in an above-board manner at all times, in terms of both staff interaction and interactions with other inmates with whom they associate, generally will not attract extra scrutiny or suspicion.
 The inmate likely will receive favorable consideration for security and custody level reductions when eligible, which can result in placement in a less secure setting with less intense staff supervision and participation in community activities, if eligible.
 Earlier, I referenced that an offender who is initially assigned to a prison farther from their home than might be preferred could receive a future transfer to an institution closer to their home.
 It must be stressed that clear conduct is required in order for an inmate to receive such a transfer.
-Disciplinary action, on the other hand, can result in placement in a more restrictive setting, an upgrade in security level and custodial supervision, loss of good time, greater restrictions on visiting, unfavorable consideration for transfer to a prison closer to the inmate's home, not to mention loss of preferred quarters assignment and loss of eligibility for certain programs. - Q: Some inmates have court-ordered fines, criminal penalty assessments, or restitution.
-Will these need to be paid for from the same Inmate Trust Fund account that is used for personal spending in the institution while the offender is confined?
-If so, what can the new inmate expect? - A: Possibly, yes.
-The payment of court-directed fines or fees will be dependent upon how the court order is written.
-Some fines and/or fees, for example, might be imposed strictly as a condition of the offender's supervised release, after incarceration.
-Some court orders do not distinguish.
-The information is contained in the court's Judgment and Commitment (J & C) order that is also used to impose sentence, and so it could benefit the offender to review that document closely, and with his or her attorney, for any needed clarification.
-After arrival at a federal prison, institution staff will review the J & C and, if payment is required during confinement, they will discuss payment options with the inmate.
-When an installment-type of payment plan is needed, the inmate and the Unit team can set up a payment schedule, which can involve regular fixed withdrawals from the inmate's Trust Fund Account.
-The Bureau of Prisons' term for this is the Inmate Financial Responsibility Program
+Disciplinary action, on the other hand, can result in placement in a more restrictive setting, an upgrade in security level and custodial supervision, loss of good time, greater restrictions on visiting, unfavorable consideration for transfer to a prison closer to the inmate's home, not to mention loss of preferred quarters assignment and loss of eligibility for certain programs.
+Q: What about problems with other inmates?